Juniper/contrail-windows-docs/doc/Quick_start/deployment.md

 # Heterogenous Contrail Deployment: Linux + Windows

+## ** IMPORTANT **

+**[FIXME]** As of Oct 23, deployment without Keystone does not fully work!
+Cluster is brought up, however users can't login to Contrail WebUI.
+This may be enough for development purposes, if developers don't interact in WebUI.

+---

 The following procedure allows the operator to bring up heterogenous Contrail deployment.
 It will consist of at least one Contrail Controller (CentOS machine) and at least one Windows Compute node.